Tuesday, February 12, 2013

 (This 1990 G92-optioned Camaro IROC-Z had the stones to put two car-lengths on the 1989 Mustang GT that it was racing)

-The 215hp 5.0 Tuned Port Injection (TPI) models could not be ordered with the T5 manual until 1987, due to the high torque ratings of the Tuned Port Injection.
+Motor Trend crowned the new Camaro IROC-Z to be the #V8Ponycars King of the 1985 production year.
+The 215hp 5.0 TPI models could not be ordered with the T5 manual until 1987, due to the high torque ratings of the Tuned Port Injection.

 (comparison video featuring 1/4 mile times of a LO3 optioned 5.0 TBI, a LB9 optioned 5.0 TPI with G92 performance package and a L98 optioned 5.7 TPI with G92 performance package)